Shiriny24/colossus/docs/source/quickstart.rst

 =====================================
-Demos
+Tutorials
 =====================================

-The easiest way to learn how to use colossus is by following the demo notebooks.
+The easiest way to learn how to use colossus is by following the tutorial notebooks.
 Each notebook covers a colossus module.
 The Jupyter notebooks without output can be found in the demos folder.
 The links below point to the output of those notebooks: